 Salzburg is stunning and takes 1 hour 40 minutes via direct train from Innsbruck.
 There are lots of options for families when you arrive, you can explore the picturesque old city, visit the Hohensalzburg Fortress (castle), experience the Mirabell Palace and Gardens from the Sound of Music or see the animals at Salzburg zoo

-Built by King Ludwig II of Bavaria, this medieval fairytale castle is the most visited in Germany.
+Built by King Ludwig II of Bavaria, this medieval fairytale castle is the most visited castles in Europe.
 Disney modelled their Cinderella’s Caste on Neuschwanstein so it’s a truly magical experience.

 kids will love this private full-day tour of the castle which comes over many movies and famous cartoons from Disney.